lhartung/pulseaudio-snap/docs/index.md

 work out of the box.
 More information on the kernel configuration needed for audio can be found [here](https://www.kernel.org/doc/html/latest/sound/alsa-configuration.html).
-Of course, Ubuntu Kernel comes with all thins already enabled.
+Of course, Ubuntu Kernel comes with all this already enabled.

 PulseAudio is an integral part of all relevant modern Linux distributions and used in various mobile devices by multiple vendors.